Search

 He finished his playing career with 983 points (382g-601a) in a league-record 880 Central Hockey League games.

-Clayon is one of just five players in franchise history to have his number retired.
-He joined Ron Handy, Bobby Desjardins, Rob Weingartner and Jason Duda as the only players in the team's 34-year history to receive that honor.
+Clayton is one of just five players in team history to have his number retired, joining Ron Handy, Bobby Desjardins, Rob Weingartner and Jason Duda as the only players in the team's 34-year history to receive that honor.

 Latest News